FAQ

 +

 Depends on your target universities.
-IELTS is most widely accepted across Europe.
-TOEFL is preferred at ETH/EPFL and US-leaning programs.
+IELTS is most widely accepted.
+TOEFL is preferred at some programs.
 PTE is fast and growing.
-Duolingo (cheapest) is accepted at some private universities.
+Duolingo is accepted at some private universities.
 We tell you the right one for your shortlist.

 Can I skip the English test entirely?